All roads lead to Ontario’s Southwest for foodies looking to sink their teeth into Canada’s freshest summer flavours.

 Crazy 8 Barn

 The unique 8-sided barn, reconstructed from the original 1898 design is the centrepiece of Crazy 8 Barn & Garden a very special garden inspiration centre that connects you to nature and fresh homemade foods.
-Step into the barn and take in the smells of all the made from scratch dishes & baked coming from the open kitchen of the café.
+Step into the barn and take in the smells of all the made from scratch baked goods coming from the open kitchen.
 On a warm day, grab a Busted Buttertart Sundae made with chunks of their tarts mixed with Shaw’s Ice Cream!

 Bayside Brewing Company